Find Trade Colleges

 45% Freshmen Loans

-Approximately 45% of the students who attend this school take out loans.
+Roughly 45% of students at UM take out loans to pay for college.
 The typical student loan amount is $6,530 a year.
 The student loan default rate of 3.0% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private